 Phipps speaks of the evolutionary’s drive to break the “spell of solidity”, which is not only a valid observation, it is also an interesting choice of sound symbols.
 Solidity and subtlety are intermixed as the yung and yang at the Seat of Concern at the Throne of the Self for the archetype of The Soulful One (appearing together with the yin of suchness).
 Finding a new relationship to solidity and subtlety is indeed a major project of this archetype as it begins to emerge into maturity.
 Overall, Phipps defines the evolutionary in a way that alludes to the radical breakthrough as it emerges into the Second Tier, breaking through first in early Systemic-Mind (Green) and winding its way to a more mature late Systemic-Mind (Teal), on the way to something new and a little bit time-transcending with the start of the Month of the White Horse.

-* The term “Archetype” is used loosely and not strictly in the Jungian sense.
+* The term “ArcheStation” is used instead of “Archetype” in the Jungian sense.
 Whereas Jung envisioned Archetypes as “original patterns”, in The Kalendar they may also be “emergent patterns” or “patterns from the past, present, and future”.
-The term Meta-Act is sometimes used instead of Archetype when it is important to emphasize the fact that the Archetypes so-described do not represent an idealized realization from the distant past.
+The term ArcheStation is sometimes used instead of Archetype when it is important to emphasize the fact that the Archetypes so-described do not represent an idealized realization from the distant past.
 For more, see the Lingua-U Sutra.